Discharge Upgrades & Military Record Changes

 DoD Memorandum Clarifying Guidance to Discharge Review Boards Considering Requests for Discharge Modifications Due to Mental Health Conditions, TBI, Sexual Assault, or Sexual Harassment

-On August 25, 2017, the Department of Defense (DoD) issued a Memorandum clarifying guidance to Military Discharge Review Boards and Boards for Correction of Military/Naval Records considering requests by veterans for modification of their Discharge due to mental health conditions, traumatic brain injury, sexual assault, or sexual harassment.
+On August 25, 2017, the Department of Defense (DoD) issued the Kurta Memo.
+The memo gave clear guidance to Military Discharge Review Boards (DRB) and Boards for Correction of Military/Naval Records (BCM/NR) on discharge upgrade applications.
+Specifically, the memo talked about applications for a change of a discharge due to:

 Get free appeal help to the CAVC from the Veterans Consortium